RECOMMENDATIONS FOR

 When facing common challenges during domain modeling, you can apply Ontology Design Patterns as proven solutions.

 For the practical development of ontologies, several graphical editors are available, including Protégé, Fluent Editor, and OWLGrEd.
 Antoher popular development platform for managing OWL ontologies is VocBench.
-For more options, see this comprehensive list of editors and development environments.
+For more options, see BARTOC's comprehensive list of editors and development environments.

 Standard formats